Sailing Catapult

 Mast heel control line tension and rigging set up

-Capsize recovery technique
+Capsize recovery techniqu

-In many cases the boat will not completely invert.
-My preferred technique for righting the boat on its side is to steady your foot against the front cross beam bracket whilst floating in the water.
+Jon's preferred technique is to steady your foot against the front cross beam bracket whilst floating in the water.

-This gives you some purchase to enable the mast heel lines to be un-cleated.
+"This gives you some purchase to enable the mast heel lines to be un-cleated.
 Firmly hold the mast heel line close to where it exits the triple block, so when releasing the line from the cleats you have full control.

-It should then be possible to stand on the hull just forward of the front cross beam and gently pull the boat back upright, just by leaning a little inboard.
+George below left (at Rutland in Force 7 gusts) has achieved this, and (below left) is climbing the slope of the trampoline.
+Jon preferred to stand on the hull just forward of the front cross beam and gently pull the boat back upright, just by leaning a little inboard.

-All that’s left to do then is adjust the mast heel lines to centre the mast, figure out which way the next mark is, then continue sailing!
+As Jon comments.
+"All that’s left to do then is adjust the mast heel lines to centre the mast, figure out which way the next mark is, then continue sailing!"

-If the boat turns completely mast down, it is still possible to recover the capsize.
+"If the boat turns completely mast down, it is still possible to recover the capsize.
 Swim to the triple blocks on either side of the boat.
-Pull the mast heal control lines to shorten the triple block nearest to you.
-Mast buoyancy, will start to lift the hull nearest to you – but it will take a little time for the water to drain from the hull beam.
-Be patient and if you have sufficient personal buoyancy to enable you to help lift, so much the better.
+Pull the mast heel control lines to shorten the triple block nearest to you.
+Mast buoyancy will start to lift the hull nearest to you – but it will take a little time for the water to drain from the hull beam.

 Once the hull is airborne, it is necessary to move the mast heel control lines fully through the system, so the mast is canted to the other side of the boat.
 The helm can then climb onto the hull and use weight to right the boat, as described earlier.

 Safety note – With an inverted mast and a lumpy sea, the mast ball can be jerked out of its seating.
-It is therefore important to tie the mast to the cross beam.
+It is therefore important to tie the mast to the cross beam."

-The shock of discovering you have a leaky mast is bad news.
+John Montgomery (designer of Catapult) summed this up: The shock of discovering you have a leaky mast is bad news.
 The answer is to make sure you fully invert the mast at the start of the sailing season.
 A tremendous amount of water pressure is trying to get past the seals, so it’s a job to be taken seriously.
 Testing is not simple so it may be best to form a plan with other CCA members so several test at the same time and a rescue boat is around should anyone get into trouble.
 Some coaching could also be provided from those who have done the process before!

 The original round masts were sealed with cork.
 Topper used Polythene foam.
 Anodised aluminium doesn’t give sealants much of a chance to key to the surface and the odd failure has been known.

-Too tight and line doesn’t move easily between the four triple blocks and two turning blocks and freeing the control line jam cleats can be tricky.
+Jon Montgomery: Too tight and line doesn’t move easily between the four triple blocks and two turning blocks and freeing the control line jam cleats can be tricky.
 Too loose and line can loop aft and get caught in feet when tacking which may trigger the cleats to release.
 This is annoying as the mast will heel rapidly until one side’s triple blocks meet.
 Extra slack and the mast will heel to a dangerous angle and risk the mast ball levering out of its seating.

 The forestay bridle with its block and soft line allows slack into the system whilst heeling the mast to port or starboard (but notice that when the mast is heeled towards its maximum, the system tightens up again).
 The length between the block stops determines the amount of introduced slack when heeling the mast and a distance of 480 mm is recommended.